2to2filuk/ValC/README.md

 **ValC**

-A soon to be released Valorant Cheat.
+* A soon to be released Valorant Cheat.

-**DETECTIONS**

-Been testing it for about 3 months now, no detections yet.
+* Been testing it for about 3 months now, no detections yet.

-**External**

-The cheat is fully external.
+* The cheat is fully external.